iyobo/pouchorm/README.md

 ```

-`IModel` contains the meta fields needed by pouchdb and pouch-collections to operate so every model interface definition
+`IModel` contains the meta fields needed by PouchDB and PouchORM to operate so every model interface definition
 needs to extend it.
 Only supports the same field types as pouchDB does.

 `PouchCollection` is a generic abstract class that should be given your model type.